best things to do in san francisco

 They are:

-There is paid parking underneath the de Young Museum with access (south) from Fulton St at 10th Ave.
-This particular museum as well as several others in the city is free the first Tuesday of each month; otherwise admission is $11 (up $1).
+- The de Young Museum, San Francisco’s main art museum.
+We like the museum cafe (admission is free to the cafe only) and the view from the museum’s 144 foot tower.There is paid parking underneath the de Young Museum with access (south) from Fulton St at 10th Ave.
+This particular museum as well as several others in the city is free the first Tuesday of each month; otherwise admission is $11.

 Swing Dancing in the Park

-Almost every Sunday, for over 13 years now, from 11:00-2:00 pm there is swing dancing in the park to watch or join on the JF Kennedy Drive sidewalk between 9th & 10th Avenues.
-It's free, you can wear sandels & shorts or whatever, people are friendly, and being a good dancer is definitely not required.
-Just give it a try from the edge of the group.
+Almost every Sunday, for over 14 years now, from 11:00-2:00 pm there is swing dancing in the park to watch or join on the JF Kennedy Drive sidewalk between 9th & 10th Avenues.
+It’s free, you can wear sandels & shorts or whatever, people are friendly, and being a good dancer is definitely not required.
+Just give it a whirl from the edge of the group.
 No one will notice.
-Free beginner's lessons are given from 12-12:30 pm.
+Free beginner’s lessons are given from 12-12:30 pm.

 Since no cars are allowed on Sundays one way to get there is to park at the de Young Museum, San Francisco.
 (From Fulton St. turn south at 10th Ave into the Music Concourse Garage's north entrance.
 You'll have to pay for parking and sometimes it's full).
 Then, walk to the northeast side of the museum and proceed a few hundred feet further north towards JFK Drive until you'll hear dance music.
 If you don't mind a stroll you can also look around for parking on the east side of Golden Gate Park and walk on in from there.

-Adjoining neighborhoods
+Adjoining Neighborhoods

 Immediately to the east of the park starting at Stanyan St. you can walk east along Haight St. to see the Haight Ashbury district.
 It's usually busy and somewhat seedy with a few panhandlers & "wanna be" hippies in sight.
 Two blocks north of Haight St., between Fell St. & Oak St. you can ride your bike for 8 blocks along the flat block wide section of park land called the Panhandle.

 Immediately to the west is the Great Highway and Ocean Beach.
-It's easy to get to by car and there's almost always parking nearby.
+It’s easy to get to by car and there’s almost always parking nearby.
 Check out the beach and the Beach Chalet restaurant located immediately south of John F. Kennedy drive.
 We think the restaurant upstairs is not that exciting.
-Instead, we prefer the nice Park Chalet restaurant down stairs on a sunny weekend day.
+Instead, we prefer the Park Chalet restaurant down stairs on a sunny weekend day.
 Sitting outside on the lawn in back eating a tasty high class hamburger with your dog is fun; however, on busy weekends expect a very long wait.

 Or, you can walk north on the Great Highway, past the large Dutch windmill formerly used to pump park irrigation water, a couple blocks to the Cliff House restaurant for great surf views and a nice bar.
-Sutro Heights Park, a nice hidden park with great views, overlooks the Cliff House.
+Sutro Heights Park, a pleasing hidden park with great views, overlooks the Cliff House.

-If you are a biking there is a nice flat bike ride south along a raised paved hiking path on the east side of the Great Highway.
+If you are a biking there is a nice flat bike ride south along a raised paved hiking path along the east side of the Great Highway.
 Two blocks south of Golden Gate Park, at the corner of Judah Street where the N-Judah trolley ends, is a good coffee shop Java Beach Cafe, 1396 La Playa St, often filled with locals in their twenties.
-Fifteen blocks or so further south you'll hit the Zoo.
+Fifteen blocks or so further south you’ll hit the Zoo.
 Along the way cross west over the Great Highway to walk among the sand dunes and along a narrower, more interesting beach than the big wide beach to the north.

 Golden Gate Park is a nice relaxing way to spend a Sunday afternoon.
-You owe it to yourself to get out and try this traditional San Francisco "thing to do" soon, especially if you live in the SF Bay area!
+You owe it to yourself to get out and try this traditional San Francisco “thing to do” soon, especially if you live in the SF Bay area!
+And don’t forget to check out the nifty adjoining neighborhoods while you are at it!

 Related Pages: